yakomaxa/pyDSSP_PyMOL/README.md

 # Note
 dsspy: assingment of secondary structures.

 showhb: show mainchain hydrogen bonding in simillar manner as PyMOL's default.
-(This requires a small modifications on pydssp )
+(This requires small modifications on pydssp )

 # License